This research funding opportunity is now open for applications

 When should I submit my application?

 We operate a gathered field approach to grant applications.
-It means funding applications can be made at any time, via our website, but shortlisting takes place twice a year – in March and September.
+It means funding applications can be made at any time, via our website, but shortlisting takes place twice a year – in Spring and Autumn.

 Shortlisted applicants will be invited to submit full applications, which will undergo external peer review.
-Final decisions on shortlisted applications are made each May and November.
+Shortlisted applicants will be notified of final decisions.
 Further information on the application timeline can be found in the Guide for Applicants.

 Get started